 Welcome to the second post in our weekly design series, wherein I talk about the design of one of our upcoming games or review the design of one of our past games.
 The goal of these posts is to have a frank discussion on game design, both what works and what doesn't.

-Today I want to talk a bit about our next roleplaying game, which for now we're calling Shattered Dominion.
-(I'm not entirely happy with the name and it may change later.)
+Today I want to talk a bit about our next roleplaying game, which for now we're calling Age of Ambition.
 In particular, I want to talk about the game's premise, themes and design goals.

 Personally, I find it useful to outline the goals of a game before the starting the design work.
 While these goals may evolve during development and early playtesting, they nevertheless provide a useful benchmark when determining what rules are working out and which need to be changed.